piercus/term-annotator/README.md

 - thumbnail is created once first player of category is annotated
 - thunmbnail cam be updated with a click on button `NextImage`.

-  Note: img will be selected randomly so it can be duplicated.
-Please click 2-3 times to update gif if didn't change after first click.

 ## Packaging

 ### Local